-A Real-Life Wish can be a quest for connection to something beyond our immediate reach.
+A worth-conscious choice is a quest for connection to something beyond our immediate reach.
 It can also be a returning to contentment within ourselves.
-The safety and love and comfort we seek are in knowing we're all part of a life wish, a story, with chapters of our own making - our design - our own felt experience.
-Each life-affirming wish is the truest expression of you being you, the one and ONLY you that has ever been or will be.
+The safety and love and comfort we seek are in knowing we're all part of a worthy story, with chapters of our own making - our design - our own felt experience.
+Each worth-affirming wish, becomes a set of choices that are the truest expression of you being you, the one and ONLY you that has ever been or will be.
 It's sacred and yours.

-We can honor the many different expressions of real-life wishes all around us - to borrow some energy or gain some wisdom from others' stories that tell us how to keep making the wishes that give our lives meaning.
+We can honor the many different expressions of self-worth based choices all around us - to borrow some energy or gain some wisdom from others' stories that tell us how to keep making the choices that give our lives meaning.

-Do you know what your life-sustaining wishes are?
-You can write a philosophy of life that is life-sustaining; a friend or therpist can help.
+Do you know what your self-worth sustaining wishes are?
+You can write a philosophy of life that is worth-conscious; a friend or therpist can help.